Is A Man of Action’s Lucio Urtubia on a Real Anarchist? What Happened to Him?

 Netflix’s Spanish crime film ‘A Man of Action’ revolves around the life of Lucio Urtubia, a Spanish anarchist who flees to Paris.
 Lucio forms connections with the local anarchists and eventually becomes a significant member of their organization.
 The ideology transforms Lucio as he sets out to fight the injustice in the world by trying to destroy capitalist establishments.

 Lucio forges thousands and thousands of traveler’s checks in the name of the First National City Bank to bring down the American banking giant.
-Captivated by Lucio’s saga, we dived into the real-life connections of the character.
+Captivated by Lucio’s saga, we dived into the character’s real-life connections.
 If you are interested in the same, here are our findings!

 Yes, Lucio Urtubia is based on a real anarchist.
 Lucio, born in the autonomous community of Navarre in Spain, fled to France in 1954 after reportedly getting accused of smuggling.
 Upon arriving in Paris, the French capital, Lucio became an integral part of the Fédération Anarchiste, an anarchist organization.
 He reportedly started to rob banks to financially help the anarchist causes in not just France but the whole of Europe.
 His attention then turned to counterfeit dollar bills.
 As per reports, he produced several bills to distribute all over the world to lessen the value of the dollar and destabilize the capitalist system of the United States.